See more articles

 The clue is in the name for this one.

-This is just another strong indicator to Google that this is the page you want it to index and they can be added before you create any potentially duplicate pages to head off any future issues.
+This is just another strong indicator to Google that this is the page you want it to index – and they can be added before you create any potentially duplicate pages to head off future issues.

 They don’t have to be used, but adding self-referencing canonical tags is a good best-practice habit to get into.

-Canonicalization vs. 301 Redirects
+Canonicalisation vs. 301 Redirects

 A 301 redirect is a server-level instruction that permanently redirects one URL to another.
 It tells search engines and users’ browsers that the original URL has been permanently moved to a new location.

 Unlike a 301 redirect, a canonical tag is just a hint to search engines to indicate that there is a ‘master’ version of a URL.
-You’re telling Google which URL you want to index while still keeping the other versions, but it’s not a directive search engines must follow.
+You’re telling Google which URL you want to index while still keeping the other versions – but it’s not a directive search engines must follow.

-Utilize Internal Linking
+Utilise Internal Linking

 Consistent internal linking helps search engines understand the preferred versions of your content.